grzesiek-galezowski/tdd-ebook/manuscript/235_Classes.md

 }
 ```

 So... how many reasons to change does this piece of code have?
-If "reason to change" was defined as a "way to change", there would be multiple such ways.
+If we weren't talking about "reason to change" but simply a "change", the answer would be "many".
 For example, someone may decide that we are not giving raises anymore and the `employee.EvaluateRaise()` line would be gone.
 Likewise, a decision could be made that we are not giving bonuses, then the `employee.EvaluateBonus()` line would have to be removed.
 So, there are undoubtedly many ways this method could change.
 But would it be for different reasons?
-Actually, no. The reason in both cases would be that the CEO approved a new incentive plan.
-So, there is one reason to change, although there are many ways the code can change.
+Actually, no. The reason in both cases would be (probably) that the CEO approved a new incentive plan.
+So, there is one "source of entropy" for these two changes, although there are many ways the code can change.
+Hence, the two changes are for the same reason.

-Now happens the more interesting discussion: what about saving the employees - is the reason for changing the way we save employees the same as for the bonuses and pays?
-For example, we may decide that we are not saving each employee separately, because it would cause a huge load on our data store, but instead, we will save them together in a single batch.
+Now the more interesting part of the discussion: what about saving the employees - is the reason for changing how we save employees the same as for the bonuses and pays?
+For example, we may decide that we are not saving each employee separately, because it would cause a huge performance load on our data store, but instead, we will save them together in a single batch after we finish processing the last one.
 This causes the code to change, e.g. like this:

 ```csharp
 public void ApplyYearlyIncentivePlan()